Wesley Warren Jr.: Onset of Warren's condition

-Born in Orange, New Jersey on June 23, 1963, Warren was a former resident of New York City, where he worked in security and as a messenger.
-He moved to Las Vegas in the 1990s and worked on commission to find locations for automated teller machines in the Las Vegas Valley.
+Born in Orange, New Jersey, on June 23, 1963, Warren was a former resident of New York City, where he worked in security and as a messenger.
+He moved to Las Vegas in the 1990s and worked on commission to find locations for pay phones in the Las Vegas Valley.
 He fell ill in late 2008 and attributed the onset of his condition to accidentally striking his testicles while sleeping.
 He said: "I had never felt such pain.
 It was like a shooting pain through my entire body.
 When it stopped, it was like a huge tractor trailer went off the top of me.
 I think it ruined my lymph nodes down there".
 The following morning he found that his scrotum had swelled to "the size of a soccer ball".

 Warren's condition was not unknown in the tropics, but is very rare in the United States.
 In tropical regions, it is caused by parasites that are spread by mosquitoes, causing an infection called lymphatic filariasis.
 Parasitic worms block the body's lymphatic system and cause fluids to collect, resulting in a swelling called lymphedema.
 In Warren's case, however, doctors found no trace of an infection and suggested that it may have resulted from trauma.

 He underwent a two-week course of antibiotics, but this had little effect and a series of doctors, including a lymphedema specialist, were unable to find a solution.
 The swelling continued to grow to such a size that he became unable to work.
 In early 2010 he underwent an eight-week course of treatment at University Medical Center in Las Vegas.
 They were unable to determine the cause of the swelling, writing up 20 different documentations in the process.
 He was given multiple courses of antibiotics and anti-viral medications, which failed to resolve the condition.